teampoltergeist/poltergeist/README.md

   page is smaller than the window.
 The incorrect position would be calculated, and so the click would happen in the wrong place.
 This is fixed.
 [Issue #8]

+* Poltergeist didn't work in conjunction with the Thin web server, because that server uses Event Machine, and Poltergeist was assuming that it was the only thing in the process using EventMachine.

+  To solve this, EventMachine usage has been completely removed, which has the welcome side-effect of being more efficient because we no longer have the overhead of running a mostly-idle event loop.

+  [Issue #6]

+* Added the `:timeout` option to configure the timeout when talking to PhantomJS.

 ### 0.2 ###